nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/isa_FileTypes.md

 ## ISA-Tab for intuitive collection of metadata

-The most user-intuitive format of the ISA metadata framework is <a href="https://isa-specs.readthedocs.io/en/latest/isatab.html" target="_blank">ISA-Tab</a>.
+The most user-intuitive format of the ISA metadata framework is <a href="https://isa-specs.readthedocs.io/en/latest/isatab.html" target="_blank">ISA-Tab    </a>
+</div>.
 As the name suggest, it's a tabular format.
 Hence, you can view the files in a spread-sheet program of choice.

 <div>